Messias (footballer): Ceará

 On 24 March 2021, Messias signed a contract with fellow top tier side Ceará until December 2023.

 Santos

 On 7 December 2022, after Ceará's relegation, Messias signed a three-year contract with Santos also in the top tier.
 He made his debut for the club the following 22 January, starting in a 1–1 Campeonato Paulista away draw against São Bernardo.

+Messias scored his first goal for Peixe on 26 April 2023, netting the winner in a 1–0 home success over Botafogo-SP, for the year's Copa do Brasil.

+Loan to Goiás

+On 11 April 2024, Santos announced the loan of Messias to Goiás until the end of the year.
+On 4 December, his loan was extended for a further season.